-- Pay attention to moisture/liquid content: Unlike stovetop where moisture evaporates, the Instant Pot preserves most of the liquid because everything is sealed inside of the pot.
+- Pay attention to moisture/liquid content: Unlike a stovetop where moisture evaporates, the Instant Pot preserves most of the liquid because everything is sealed inside of the pot.
 Protein and vegetables also release further moisture/water during cooking.
-For example, if a stovetop recipe calls for 3 cups liquid, you might need to reduce it less by 1 to 1 ½ cups liquid for Instant Pot use.
+For example, if a stovetop recipe calls for 3 cups of liquid, you might need to reduce it by 1 to 1 ½ cups of liquid for Instant Pot use.

 Too much liquid will turn a stew into soup.
 Too little liquid and you run the risk of burning the sauce or ingredients in the bottom of the instant pot.
 If you’ve got too much liquid, make a starchy slurry by adding a few teaspoons of arrowroot powder mixed with a few tablespoons of cold water.
 Add the slurry to the hot boiling pot and cook over Manual for a few seconds to thicken the stew.
 Once the stew cools down to room temperature, it will also congeal further.

 And if you like to add more leafy greens to the hearty Vietnamese Beef Stew, I simply stir in chopped kale leaves and serve immediately.
 I like my leafy greens vibrant green with some texture, but if you prefer a soft texture like cooked collard greens, please feel free to cook them a bit longer.